QCD: Restoration of Chiral Symmetry and Deconfinement for Large N_f: Abstract

 \section{Abstract}

 Exploiting the recent lattice results for the infrared gluon propagator with light dynamical quarks, we solve the gap equation for the quark propagator.
-We thus extract the order parameters for chiral symmetry breaking (constituent quark mass, quark-antiquark condensate and the pion leptonic decay constant) as well as confinement (complex conjugate mass-like singularities) which is intimately tied with the analytic properties of the Schwinger functions of quantum chromodynamics (QCD).
-We demonstrate that there are clear signals of chiral symmetry restoration and deconfinement when the number of light quark flavors exceeds a critical value of $N_f^c \approx 8$.
+We thus model the chiral symmetry breaking mechanism with increasing number of flavours and study confinement (intimately tied with the analytic properties of QCD Schwinger functions) order parameters.
+We obtain, with this approach, clear signals of chiral symmetry restoration and deconfinement when the number of light quark flavors exceeds a critical value of $N_f^c \approx 8 \pm 1$, in agreement with the state-of-the-art direct lattice analysis of chiral symmetry restoration in QCD.